noinia/hgeometry/README.md

 ```haskell
 newtype Point (d :: Nat) (r :: *) = Point { toVec :: Vector d r }
 ```
-- the vertices of a `PolyLine d p r` are stored in a `Data.Seq2` which enforces that a polyline is a proper polyline, and thus has at least two vertices.
+- the vertices of a `PolyLine d p r` are stored in a `Data.LSeq` which enforces that a polyline is a proper polyline, and thus has at least two vertices.

 Please note that aspect (2), implementing good algorithms, is much work in